Gallery-of-Kaeon/Kaeon-FUSION/README.md

 This repository contains documentation, APIs, an IDE, and example code for Kaeon FUSION.

+## Disclaimer

+Kaeon FUSION is more than usable in its present form.
+However,
+we are still working on improving the documentation, on ironing out bugs in the interpreter, and on new features.
+Therefore,
+one should consider the project to be in open beta.
+If you you have an issue with any of the provided resources, please let us know.

+## Contact info

+For any questions or comments, please email the following address:

+kaeon.ace@gmail.com

 ## FAQs

 ### The documentation describes four different things: ONE, ONE+, FUSION, and Kaeon FUSION.
 What's that about?